CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Start, user authentication with password

 **What**: Always start with user login screen.<br>
 **Scenario**: You created a mobile bank app that checks bank account balances.
 In this case, you want users to always log in because the data is sensitive.
-Under the covers, the Mobile SDK requests an access token from the MAG.
+**Description**: Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.
 The username/password flow is the default flow. </br>

 ```c#
 // Authenticate user with password, explicit